Lissy93/dashy/docs/icons.md

 ---

 ## Generative Icons
 To uses a unique and programmatically generated icon for a given service just set `icon: generative`.
 This is particularly useful when you have a lot of similar services with a different IP or port, and no specific icon.
-These icons are generated with [DiceBear](https://avatars.dicebear.com/), and use a hash of the services domain/ ip for entropy, so each domain will always have the same icon.
+These icons are generated with [DiceBear](https://avatars.dicebear.com/) (or [Evatar](https://evatar.io/) for fallback), and use a hash of the services domain/ ip for entropy, so each domain will have a unique icon.

 <p align="center">
   <img width="500" src="https://i.ibb.co/b2pC2CL/generative-icons-2.png" />